Updated For Kodi 18!

-But, that also means Kodi can be pretty complicated – especially if you’re just getting started.
+On the other hand, that also means Kodi can be pretty complicated – especially if you’re just getting started.

 How This Kodi Setup Guide Is Organized

-Kodi works on lots of different hardware, and thus, there are many options and settings to change; there’s just no way to account for all of them.
-But, if you follow this guide along with me, you’ll be well on your way.
+Kodi works on lots of different hardware, and thus, there are many options and settings to change; there’s just no way to account for all of them, but if you follow this guide along with me, you’ll be well on your way.

 Oh…and don’t worry about making any mistakes along the way.
 You can always reset Kodi and start with a clean slate if you mess up.